vazome/vazome.tech/content/AWS/Governance/AWS CloudFormation.md

 ![[Screenshot 2023-03-07 at 01.12.18.png]]

 # Templates
 Templates can be non-portable usually if configured improperly.
 Templates can be provided with parameters (variables..).
-There can be Default, Allowedvalues, Min&Max lenght & allowed patterns, NoEcho (good for passwords) & Type.
+There can be Default, Allowedvalues, Min&Max length & allowed patterns, NoEcho (good for passwords) & Type.
 Decrease number of input parameters if possible (more Defaults to) for best practice for better automation.
 ![[Pasted image 20230307013954.png]]
 Also pseudo-parameters which auto-populated by AWS based on the environment